Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities: Introduction

 \subsection{Notation and Assumptions}

-Throughout this paper, we consider column vectors by default, unless specified otherwise.
-We use $x_{i,t}^\ell \in\R^p$ to denote the iterate of agent $i$ at the $\ell$-th local update after the $t$-th round of communication.
-For the sake of clarity and presentation, we introduce the following stacked variables:
+Throughout this paper, vectors are assumed to be column vectors unless stated otherwise.
+We denote by $x_{i,t}^\ell \in\R^p$ the iterate of agent $i$ at the $\ell$-th local update following the $t$-th round of communication.
+For clarity of notation and presentation, we introduce the following stacked variables: